18F/handbook/_pages/how-we-work/guides/fas-speaker-guide.md

 - Is there a fee to attend?
 Is the fee waived for government attendees/speakers?
 - If it is a panel or roundtable: Who are the other participants?
 Who is the moderator?
 What questions will be asked?

 Once you have determined you have good reasons to speak and have decided to accept the invitation, you have to get approval to participate.
 If the invitation is for a media interview, work with GSA’s press office to coordinate.
-If it is for a public speaking engagement -- with or without media -- all  requests to attend a conference, including for GSA-hosted conferences, must go through the [speaker approval process] (https://handbook.18f.gov/attending-conferences/).
+If it is for a public speaking engagement -- with or without media -- all  requests to attend a conference, including for GSA-hosted conferences, must go through the [speaker approval process](https://handbook.18f.gov/attending-conferences/).

 ## Guidelines for speaking in your personal capacity

 - There is a general prohibition on receiving compensation for personal capacity speaking on a subject that relates to your official duties.
 Free/waived attendance or registration fee is not compensation.
 - You can accept travel and event-related expenses from the sponsor or organizer, but would also need to take leave to attend.
 - You can use title/position in conjunction with your speaking activities, but only if provided as one of a number of other biographical details.
 Bottom line is that it should be clear that you are not representing GSA when speaking in your personal capacity.